jfhbrook/susitna/adrs/008-sigils.md

 compile time.

-BASIC has manifest data types, insofar as the language distinguishes between numbers and strings.
+BASIC has manifest data types, insofar as the language distinguishes between numbers and string variables.
 Syntactically, it does this by *postfixing* identifiers with a [sigil](https://www.perl.com/article/on-sigils/).
 By doing this, and by using distinct syntax for defining other types, the compiler is able to track and enforce the type of a variable throughout execution.

 From a compiler perspective, this allows for the interpreter to use opcodes which can *assume* the type of a value.
 For instance, suppose you want to add